matestack/matestack-ui-core/docs/api/components/form.md

 end
 ```

-Don't forget to add the special keyword `:include`!
-This enables the form_* child components to access the configuration of ther parent `form` component.

 ### For

 The `form` component wraps the input in an object.
 The name of this object can be set in multiple ways: